jkotra/jkotra.github.io/content/about/index.md

 I am a self-taught programmer and an avid open-source contributor.
 I'm currently pursuing my bachelor's majoring in Mathematics, Physics, and Computer Science.

 I like to learn and experiment on subjects related to CS - Programming, Software development, Machine Learning/DL, and other fields.
 I like dipping my feet into uncharted waters now and then such as Web development occasionally.

-I enjoy learning and discovering new things - I became interested in programming due to necessity. at a moment, None of the available solutions are suitable for my use case or not well written, so, I programmed it myself.
+I enjoy learning and discovering new things.

 I utilize my spare time either by spending time on my hobbies such as video programming, reading a book, or just binge on a Netflix series.